nomic-io/nomic/README.md

 #### i.
 Set your signatory key

-This will submit your public key to the network so you can be added to the multisig. **KEEP THIS KEY SAFE** - similar to your validator private key, it is important to be mindful of this key so that it is never lost or stolen.
+This will submit your public key to the network so you can be added to the multisig.
+If you do not have a key stored at `~/.nomic-testnet-4c/signer/xpriv`, this will automatically generate a Bitcoin extended private key for you. **KEEP THIS KEY SAFE** - similar to your validator private key, it is important to be mindful of this key so that it is never lost or stolen.

 **Note:** Setting your signatory key is only required if you are starting a fresh node.
 Migrating nodes can move on to the next step.

-For example:

 ```
-nomic set_signatory_key xpriv_path=<path_to_your_xpriv>
+nomic set-signatory-key
 ```

-If you do not have a signatory key, you can use the `--generate` flag to automatically generate a Bitcoin extended private key and store it at `~/.nomic-testnet-4c/signer/xpriv`.
+If you have your extended private key stored in a different location than the default, you may pass a path.

 ```
-nomic set_signatory_key --generate
+nomic set-signatory-key <path-to-your-key>
 ```

-#### i.
+#### ii.
 Run your Bitcoin signer

 You can run the signer with: